Text chunks

 Why is this important?
 Because this is what a line of text in SVG means - a chunk.

-This is a line of text that would be aligned via text-anchor, and not the whole element's content or individual <tspan>.
+This is a line of text that would be aligned via text-anchor

 It's a very subtle nuance, but many libraries fail to handle it correctly.